 - Pie Crust see my Ultimate Pie Crust Recipe

-- Half of rolled out crust should be gently placed in pie plate.
+- Bottom half of rolled out crust should be gently placed in pie plate.
 It is better to nestle the dough then shape it, than to pull the dough down to the shape of the plate. (if making individual pies cut the bottom crust about figuring about an extra inch on all sides, larger than the size of each tin)

 - Fill close to the top, but leave a little space so filling won't bubble over.